mdgeorge4153/portfolio/README.md

 Michael George's Programming Portfolio
 ======================================

-This repository contains several samples of my work, demonstrating a variety of programming projects that I've worked on in various languages and settings.
+This repository contains several samples of my work, highlighting a variety of programming projects that I've worked on in various languages and settings.

 This document gives a brief overview of each of the projects contained herein.
 The projects that are open source are referenced as submodules so that you can view the version history and other related public information.

-Here is a brief outline of the projects; further details are listed below.
+Here is a brief outline of the projects; the projects are described in further detail below.

 Large research projects:

  * `java/fabric`: an extension of Java with language-level support for distributed computing, mobile code, and strong information flow control.

-Projects developed for courses:
+Projects developed for students:

- * `ocaml/tangrams`: a project that brings together modular software design, arbitrary-precision arithmetic, and computational geometry to implement a novel drag-and-drop algorithm
+ * `ocaml/tangrams`: a project that brings together modular software design, arbitrary-precision arithmetic, and computational geometry to implement a novel drag-and-drop algorithm.

- * `ocaml/interpreter`: an interpreter implementation project for a subset of OCaml, including type inference
+ * `ocaml/interpreter`: an interpreter implementation project for a subset of OCaml, including type inference.

  * `ocaml/mapreduce`: an implementation of a distributed map/reduce platform
    using async.

+ * `java/fiveinrow`: a tic-tac-toe like game, intended to be students' first project with multiple high-level components.

+ * `c/lfs`: a project to demonstrate the layout and operation of a log-structured filesystem.
+Also serves as a demo for memory-mapped I/O and segmentation.

+Personal open-source experiments:

+ * `js/jamcircle`: a prototype videoconferencing application designed for playing music together.

+ * `java/jalgebra`: an exploration of an unusual design pattern for object-oriented number classes, including a custom annotation processor to support quickcheck-like testing.

+ * `ocaml/sorts`: a monadic framework for animating in-place sorting algorithms.

 Fabric
 ======